 - Regression Testing

-7. Maintenance – Post-Deployment, the system is bound to spring surprises in the form of issues or mandatory change request.
+Post Deployment, the system is bound to spring surprises in the form of issues or mandatory change request.
 In order to fix them, patches/change requests versions are developed and released.

 In other words, SDLC is extremely useful to meet the customer expectations and delivering a high quality software.
 After all, time and cost are very precious to any organization.